Data Governance, Streaming Operations, Security

 Schema policies maintain structural integrity across the streaming platform.

 Compatibility rules prevent breaking changes.
-Backward compatibility ensures new schemas can read old data—critical when consumers haven't upgraded yet.
-Forward compatibility ensures old schemas can read new data—important when producers deploy first.
+Backward compatibility ensures new schemas can read old data, critical when consumers haven't upgraded yet.
+Forward compatibility ensures old schemas can read new data, important when producers deploy first.
 Full compatibility requires both, while transitive variants extend compatibility across all historical versions.
+See schema evolution best practices for detailed guidance.

 Required fields ensure critical data is always present.
 Marking fields as required in Avro, Protobuf, or JSON Schema prevents producers from omitting essential information.